MultiCraft/repixture/mods/rp_achievements/API.md

       crafting output identifier as provided to the `rp_crafting` mod)
     * `icon`: Optional icon (texture name)
     * `item_icon`: Optional icon (texture name)
+    * `difficulty`: Optional difficulty rating of achievement (see below)
     * Additional fields depending on the type (see below)

 If neither `icon` nor `item_icon` are present, this mod will pick an icon automatically by using the item icon of `dignode`, `placenode` or `craftitem`.
 If those fields are not present, or use groups, a generic trophy icon will be used instead.

+#### Difficulty rating

+The difficulty rating is a number between 0 and 11 (floats allowed).
+Lower = easier.
+“Difficulty” is not just about skill, but also about time needed, complexity, amount of grinding, luck, etc.
+So try to take all that into account.
+The rating is used only for sorting the achievements list, so easy or early-game achievements show up at the top.

+Rating the difficulty is very subjective.
+To keep the ratings at least somewhat consistent, use a number in relation to the 10 reference achievements, listed below:

+* 1: Timber (early-game item, almost instantly to get)
+* 2: My First Pickaxe (first meaningful craft)
+* 3: Mineority (first stone)
+* 4: Metal Age (first furnace smelting)
+* 5: True Navigator (requires advanced materials)
+* 6: Bronze Skin (late-game metal required)
+* 7: Jeweler (requires rare item)
+* 8: True Mighty Weapon (requires many rare items)
+* 9: Secret of Jewels (tricky to figure out)
+* 10: Explorer (long grind)

+Examples:
+If an achievement is about as easy as Timber, give it a 1.
+If it is easier, give it a number lower than 1.
+If it is easier than Bronze Skin, but harder than True Navigator, give it a value between 5 and 6.

 #### Trigger achievements